Pallavi-kini/job-Portal/README.md

 - Easy installation and setup
 - Responsive design
 - Featured for mobile screens Deployment
-- The application has been deployed on Netlify and can be accessed via the following link: https://main--serene-dodol-29d997.netlify.app/Installation

 ## To install VisualForm, follow these steps: